PlasticDigits/ustr-cmm/PROPOSAL.md

 }
 ```

 **Note**: Multiple governance proposals can be pending simultaneously.
-When a proposal is accepted, all other pending proposals are automatically cleared since governance has changed.
+When a proposal is accepted, **only that specific proposal is cleared**—other pending proposals remain valid and can still be accepted (if their timelocks have expired) or cancelled by the new governance.
+This design prevents a gas-griefing attack where an attacker could propose thousands of governance transfers to make acceptance prohibitively expensive if the contract had to iterate and clear all proposals on accept.

 #### Messages